MxUI/MUI-demo/README.md

 ```
 A log file "output.log" will be generated.

-In case you encounter an error related to `mui.h` not being found during compilation with CMake, you can resolve this issue by specifying the path to MUI using the command:
+If you have not installed MUI system wide as a CMake package and you encounter an error related to `mui.h` not being found during compilation, you can resolve this issue by specifying the path to MUI using the command:

 ```bash
 bash run_case.sh /path/to/MUI